Romance of the Three Kingdoms: Literary analysis

 In a literary analysis of the novel, Yao Yao focuses on the way the Mao edition interlaces the stories told about the three kingdoms in a way designed to highlight the relationships among the story elements.
 Yao Yao uses the analogy of a rope: "juxtaposed and reasonably developed strands of narrative become interlaced".
-Maos' invention of literary devices is made evident in numerous comparisons of the Mao edition with Chen Shou's historic account San Guo Zhi (Records of the Three Kingdoms), which was an important source, as well as the Li Zhuowu edition (also referred to as the Jia-Jing edition).
+Maos' invention of literary devices is made evident in numerous comparisons of the Mao edition with Chen Shou's historic account the Records of the Three Kingdoms, which was an important source, as well as the Li Zhuowu edition (also referred to as the Jiajing edition).

 The title of the Mao edition, San Guo Zhi Tongsu Yan Yi (Popular Romance of the Records of the Three Kingdoms includes the qualifier, "Yan Yi", (conventionally translated as "Romance") to indicate that it is an amplification of the earlier work.
 The best example of this amplification is the depiction of Zhuge Liang's southern campaign.
 The campaign was actually a single action which Chen Shou described in a few sentences.
 The Mao edition greatly expands the action into seven battles in which Meng Huo, the rebel leader, is captured and released seven times.
 The expanded story (told in chapters 87–89) underscores "Zhuge's endless effort to restore the Han Dynasty".
 As described by Yao, "The author uses freely the vast store of early tradition, written and oral.
 He integrates reality and invention (history and fiction) in order to form a single story".

 The Mao edition and Li Zhuowu editions have similarities and differences with respect to chapter structure.
 The Li Zhuowu edition has 240 chapters ("hui") each with a single story and title, these were grouped into 120 pairs.
 Odd-number chapters ended in stock phrases such as "Can he survive?" or "Let's see how he will defeat the enemy?".
 Even-number chapters often ended with "What's next?
 We will find out in the following 'hui' ".
 Thus, each pair of chapters presents a story written in chronological order.

 On the other hand, the Mao edition has 120 chapters, each with two interlaced stories (sometimes with other short stories inserted).
 The titles are couplets, one line for each of the major stories.
 The interlacing of the stories (with somewhat less regard to their chronology) illuminates the parallels or contrasts between them which the Maos had carefully highlighted.

 Prose and poems are also interlaced.
 The poems typically reaffirm, or question points made by the narrator becoming, in essence, a secondary narrator.
 Poems are often used to increase the universality of specific points made by the main narrator.
 Poems were also used to break the narrative flow and are placed at the end of chapters to summarize events and to transition to the next chapters.